yaronelh/WordPress-Security-Enhancements/Readme.md

-# WordPress Security Enhancement
+# WordPress Security Enhancements

-:warning::warning: Before you make any changes ALWAYS create a backup!
+:warning::warning: As always Before you make any changes ALWAYS create a backup! :warning::warning:

 This repository collects a few methods, approaches to enhance/harden the default WordPress security setup